 Other popular daily papers in Uganda, both English language and with offices in Kampala, are The East African (www.theeastafrican.co.ke) and The Independent (www.independent.co.ug).
 They miss out on positions in the list above only by a marginal amount, so are worth mentioning anyway.

-Finally, following the modern trend for all things online to take over from the physical equivalents, there are a number of news sites in Uganda that don’t have paper versions.
-Two in particular are by far the most popular of these – in fact rivalling the Daily Monitor and New Vision in numbers of visits to their websites – and they are Red Pepper (www.redpepper.co.ug/) and Uganda Picks (www.ugandapicks.com).
+Finally, following the modern trend for all things online to take over from the physical equivalents, there are a number of Ugandan newspapers/news companies that don’t have paper versions.
+Two, in particular, are by far the most popular of these – in fact, rival the Daily Monitor and New Vision in numbers of visits to their websites – and they are Red Pepper and Uganda Picks.